uhm-descartes/ee342/morea/axioms/assessment-axioms.md

 will be running problems.
 We will start off simple, and add more to each of them as we come across new topics.

-* The first is a is a sequence of problems:
+1. The first is a is a sequence of problems:

-   ** Consider three coin tosses (imagine each coin shows Heads or
+	a.
+Consider three coin tosses (imagine each coin shows Heads or Tails).
-     Tails).
 At this stage, can you write the sample space?
 	   Probabilities?

-   ** Suppose the coin tosses are fair and every sequence of coin
-     tosses has equal probability.
+    b.
+Suppose the coin tosses are fair and every sequence of coin tosses has equal probability.
 What is the probability assignment for this model?
 How many distinct events are possible?

-   ** Instead, suppose the coin tosses are rigged.
-The person tosses the
-     coin ensures that you only see an even number of Heads, but makes sure that any sequence with an even number of Heads (0 or 2 Heads among 3 coin tosses) has the same probability.
+	c.
+Instead, suppose the coin tosses are rigged.
+The person tossing the coin ensures that you only see an even number of Heads, but makes sure that all sequences with an even number of Heads (whether 0 or 2 Heads among 3 coin tosses) have equal probabilities.
 What is the probabilty assignment for this model?

-   ** Under each of the probability models, what is the probability we
-     observe 2 Heads
+	d.
+Under each of the probability models, what is the probability we observe 2 Heads

-* Consider the following abstract model of a communication link.
-There is a transmitter and a receiver through a channel.
+* Consider the following abstract model of a perfect communication link.
+There is a transmitter and a receiver, and the transmitter transmits one bit through a channel.
 The transmitter chooses 0 or 1 with equal probability.
 The channel faithfully reproduces the input.
   Write a sample space and a probability assignment to model this problem.

 * QuickSort is a recursive, divide-and-conquer algorithm to sort a sequence.
 Some of you may have seen this before.
 One step of QuickSort works as follows: given $$n$$ numbers to sort (in ascending order, say),

 ** pick a _pivot_ at random from one of the $$n$$ elements.

 ** all numbers less than the pivot are placed in the left bin, and all numbers greater than the pivot are placed in the right bin (so we do $$n$$ comparisons to partition the numbers into left and right bins).
+The two bins may end up being unequal in size.

   Then the algorithm is called on each bin separately till we end up with bins of size 1.
 Because we also know the relative order of each